aacn/utility/README.md

-# Native system utility package
+# Native systems utility package
-This package contains utility functions and types, which are used across native system software projects.
+This package contains utility functions and types, which are used across native systems (https://aacn.eu) software projects.

 ## Steps to deploy new version
 1. Update package version.